Let’s talk about the sales process in this article.

 Sales Process is a series of steps you undertake to manage lead nurturing and conversion on an end-to-end scale.

 Sales Methodology is the philosophy that governs how we execute each of those steps.
-It can also be called as a Sales Rulebook that reflects your company’s accepted and forbidden sales practices at each step.
+It can also be called a Sales Rulebook that reflects your company’s accepted and forbidden sales practices at each step.

 In smaller companies, sales methodology lies in an ad-hoc format across the Sales team.